 An exciting road trip can be full of memories that last for a lifetime.
 Although vacationers have the option of flying to their destination, traveling by car remains the best option for true adventure seekers.
 Here are a few tips for staying safe on a long road trip.

 Before leaving town, it is always a good idea to fill up the gas tank.
 Depending on the distance of the journey, the driver may still need to refuel along the way.
 Mapping out the gas stations in advance will help to prevent any unnecessary confusion during the trip.

 Maintenance is important to keep a vehicle running properly for a long time.

 Regular oil changes are important, and drivers of vehicles with high-mileage engines should keep an extra quart of motor oil handy.
-Sometimes it’s just easiest to take it to the shop like Pittsburgh Toyota maintenance.

 Check the Tire Pressure